 The University holds archive collections that are open for research to students, staff and members of the public (see Our Collections box to the right).
-Most collections, apart from some of the Frederick Lanchester and Richardson tapes material, are unlisted at the moment, but information is gradually being added to our online catalogue.
+Most collections, apart from the Richardson tapes and Donnelly & Thoms tapes, plus some Frederick Lanchester items, are unlisted at the moment, but information is gradually being added to our online catalogue.
 For catalogue updates, archives news, and blogs go to our news page.

 Reference Number: LAN

-Correspondence, sketchbooks, notebooks, patent applications, manuscripts of published works, blueprints and photographs relating to Lanchester’s work on aeronautics and motor engineering.
+Correspondence, sketchbooks, notebooks, patent applications, manuscripts of published works, blueprints and photographs relating to Lanchester’s work on aeronautics, motor engineering and many other subjects.
 The online catalogue including digital images is available on the Lanchester Interactive Archive website, or via our online catalogue.

 Help in understanding how to search the archive is on our ‘How to search’ page.

-Material relating to Frederick Lanchester is also held elsewhere e.g. Institution of Mechanical Engineers, Royal Aeronautical Society, Coventry Transport Museum, Coventry Archives, Jaguar Daimler Heritage Trust, British Motor Museum.
+Material relating to Frederick Lanchester is also held elsewhere e.g. Institution of Mechanical Engineers, University of Southampton, Royal Aeronautical Society, Coventry Transport Museum, Coventry Archives, Jaguar Daimler Heritage Trust, British Motor Museum.

 Reference Number: COV

 Published material e.g. annual reviews; prospectus’; newsletters; university, faculty, and services publications; photos.
-Some items relate to the university’s predecessors – but note that most predecessor material is at Coventry Archives.
+Some items relate to the university’s predecessors e.g. Lanchester College of Technology, Coventry College of Art, Lanchester Polytechnic – but note that most predecessor material is at Coventry Archives.

 Reference Number: RIC